Mane-Network-Team/markdown-blogspot-converter/README.md

 When you finished to config it, you just click `File` -> `Export` -> `Mane Blogger` .
 After that it will be generated `openfile.md.html` in the path where you open it.

+Next, you just copy the html code to google blogspot.

 ## About the file system and command

 `mdToHtml.py`